2022 al-Shabaab invasion of Ethiopia: Analysis

 Somali Region officials claimed that the al-Shabaab invaders had planned to advance up to Oromia to coordinate with the Oromo Liberation Army (OLA).
 OLA wages an independent insurgency against the Ethiopian government, and had become part of a major, cross-regional rebel alliance in 2021.
 However, the Long War Journal and other researchers argued that a cooperation between OLA and al-Shabaab is unlikely, as no independent proof of links between the two factions was surfaced so far.
 In addition, OLA is a secular nationalist group in stark contrast to al-Shabaab's strongly religious alignment.
 Instead, the official claims appeared to mirror previous statements of the Ethiopian government which has repeatedly alleged links between various local insurgent groups and al-Shabaab in order to frame any local rebels as terrorist organizations.
 Al-Shabaab has also previously rejected accusations of cooperating with Ethiopian rebels, stating that the latter were "un-Islamic" and "therefore unworthy of its support".

 Independent journalists argued that al-Shabaab was probably not trying to coordinate with other insurgents, but instead trying to open a new frontline in Ethiopia.
 As fighting was still underway, Horn of Africa analyst Matt Bryden argued that the rebels had probably aimed to advance into the Bale Mountains.
 This was later confirmed by local officials and the movement of one al-Shabaab group.
 The Long War Journal speculated that al-Shabaab was intending to exploit the local tensions and fighting between various groups at Bale Mountains, including by OLA, to set up their own bases there.
 Former al-Shabaab official Omar Mohamed Abu Ayan argued that the invasion had been probably conducted for propaganda reasons by the Somali insurgents.

-Aftermath
+Casualties

+Head of the ENDF claimed that more than 800 Shabaab fighters along with 24 top commanders had been killed.
+Voice of America reported that these claims could not be verified.
+Somali Region president Mustafa Mohammed Omar claimed more than 600 Shabaab fighters had been killed.

-The Ethiopian government framed the invasion as a major victory over the invading force.
-However, a number of Somali Region officials informed Voice of America that the al-Shabaab invaders had inflicted heavy losses on the Ethiopians, and captured several local administrators before their main force was defeated.
-In addition, at least some of the invaders had reached their target, though Ethiopian officials claimed that they were too few in number to establish a viable presence.
-Somali Region President Mustafa Mohammed Omar stated that he had visited the troops who had retaken Hulhul, and thanked them for their service.
+A number of Somali Region officials informed VOA that the al-Shabaab had inflicted heavy losses on the Ethiopians, and captured several local administrators before their main force was defeated.
+Al-Shabaab claimed it killed hundreds of Somali region forces.
+The groups Radio Andalus claimed that it had killed 187 ENDF troops in the attack.